zavolanlab/zarp-cli/README.md

 - Barry left you some samples to analyze and then went on vacation, again? **No problem, _ZARP 'em!_**

 ZARP-cli uses the [HTSinfer][htsinfer] package to infer missing metadata and then runs the [ZARP RNA-Seq analysis pipeline][zarp] on your samples.
-Impress your colleagues with your sudden productivity boost.
+Impress your colleagueswith your sudden productivity boost.
 Or better yet, use the time saved to go on that camping trip with Barry.
 Just make sure to guard your secret! :wink:

 ## Basic usage